OICP- INTERNATIONAL ORGANIZATION OF CEREMONIAL AND PROTOCOL

 Catalin Grosu - President

-National Association of Professionals of Ceremonial and Protocol of Venezuela (ANPROCEP) - Venezuela
+National Association of Ceremonial and Protocol Professionals of Venezuela (ANPROCEP) - Venezuela

 Laura Mora - President

-Coordinating Center for Ceremonial and Protocol of Venezuela (CECOCEPRO) - Venezuela
+Coordinating Center of Ceremonial and Protocol of Venezuela (CECOCEPRO) - Venezuela

 Víctor Mendoza Coronado - President